nh13/samtools/README.md

 support repository: samtools-help@lists.sourceforge.net.

 ## Major fixes:
+	- SAM Header API
+		- Clear and easy to use to query and modify the SAM Header
 	- SAM/BAM reader is now multi-threaded, significantly speeding up reading and writing of BAM files.
 	    - To remove support for parallel reading and writing of files, modify the Makefile: remove "-D_PBGZF_USE"